US Core Implementation Guide

 • Servers SHOULD make reasonable efforts to translate what can be safely translated.

-• Servers SHOULD populate the Resource’s language element with a code that is based on the underlying language of record, not the requested language.
+• Servers SHOULD populate the Resource’s language element with a code based on the underlying language of record, not the requested language.

-• Using the Human Language Extension when the language of a display, etc, is known to be different from the stated (or inferred) language.
+• Using the Human Language Extension when the language of a display, etc, is known to differ from the stated (or inferred) language.

 Example